dylan-sco/TwitterBot/README.md

 # TwitterBot
-Twitter Bot for popular posts on the subreddit r/DogsWithJobs. https://twitter.com/dogswith_jobs
+Twitter Bot for popular posts on the subreddit r/DogsWithJobs.

+Check it out on Twitter! <a href="@DogsWith_Jobs">https://twitter.com/dogswith_jobs</a>